ridmaur/TL13/intro/README.md

 # Getting Started with Adobe I/O Runtime
-This exercise describes how  yo can get started using Adobe I/O Runtime.
+This exercise describes how  you can get started using Adobe I/O Runtime.

 ## Objective
 The objective of this lab is to set you up and get you familiar with Adobe I/O Runtime